HanzallaUsman/hcds-tweet-analysis/README.md

 Dogecoin tweets: https://www.kaggle.com/datasets/vrajpatel337/dogecoin-tweets-250k

 ## Findings

+Although it is not possible to directly state “Human sentiments impact cryptocurrency prices” we can conclude that user sentiments have an impact on them.
+The volatile nature of cryptocurrency allows for this result.
+Even though for some parts the relationship seems to be off, while considering the general trend on the graph, we can see the close positive correlation between the two variables in other parts.
+This shows that human sentiment is not the only factor affecting the price as there are other factors as well.
+Nevertheless, we can safely conclude that this relationship exists and is worthy of further deeper research.

 ## Limitations
 1. Sentiment scores range from -1 to 1.
 But we never get daily average sentiment scores below 0.
 This could be because most people just create fake accounts to make positive tweets about the cryptocurrency they have investment in.
 We found a lot of user accounts which were created just weeks before making a tweet.
 Data filtering is a complex step that we could have looked into as a lot of decisions have to be made about which data to keep and which not to.
 So we decided to leave it as a future improvement.